PayamAnari/django-airbnb/README.md

 ### Built with ❤️ by Payam Anari

-Thank you for exploring the Gym Fitness app!
+Thank you for exploring the Django-Airbnb!
 If you have any questions, feedback, or just want to say hi, feel free to [reach out](mailto:anari.p62@gmail.com).
 Happy fitness journey!

 ---